spajic/task-1/README.md

 ## Step 1
 I tried to turn off GC in our sample test and check whether memory issues could cause such problems with the speed.
-Metrics didn't change a lot hence i understood that main problem for now is in algorithm by itself and we should seek where CPU works mostly maybe we could apply certain optimization there.
-Additionally we disabled GC to be focused only on algorithm issue.
+Metrics didn't change a lot hence i understood that main problem for now is in algorithm by itself and we should seek where CPU works mostly.
+Maybe we could apply certain optimization there.
+Additionally we disabled GC to be focused only in algorithm issue.